Elementary School Teacher Education Requirements

 Pre-Major Educational Requirements for Elementary School Teachers

-To be accepted as an education major, students must complete program's prerequisites.
+To be accepted as an education major, students must complete the program's prerequisites.
 For example, some programs may require students to complete classes on human development and childhood education.
 Topics may range from child psychology to fostering relationships.
 Students may also be required take lab courses in which they analyze different methods of education and relationship building.
 Students may need to complete an interview before being accepted into a teacher education program.

 Because elementary school teachers typically teach all subjects to children, they may be required to take pre-major courses in a range of topics such as children's literature, language arts and elementary mathematics.
 Programs may also require students to take supplemental classes in art and music.

 Once accepted into an elementary teaching degree program, students begin taking advanced curriculum courses in math, science and social studies.
 These courses delve more deeply into teaching concepts in algebra, biology and history.
 Additionally, aspiring elementary teachers are required to complete professional courses in classroom management and teaching methods that prepare them to motivate children and implement an interactive curriculum.